ch-Makara-roth/laravel-version-checker/README.md

 # Laravel Version Checker

-A Laravel package to check for new Laravel framework releases and notify via Telegram, including PHP version and extension compatibility checks.
+A Laravel package to check for new Laravel framework releases, verify PHP version and extension compatibility, and notify via Telegram.
+It also ensures the server’s PHP extensions are sufficient for the project’s Laravel version.

 ## Installation